 Turkey is also easily accessible, either by boat from Greece or overland via Bulgaria.
-Whilst you’re in that area, many of the Balkan countries do not belong to the Schengen Area and could be an option for some of the 90 days you need to spend outside the zone.
+Whilst you’re in that area, Bulgaria, Croatia, Cyprus and Romania do not yet belong to the Schengen Area, and could be an option for some of the 90 days you need to spend outside the zone (each allows British travellers to stay visa free for 90 days in any 180 day period).
 And let’s not forget Ireland, accessible from both the UK and France.

 Van life after Brexit could look something like this;